2014 Central Ohio Singing Competition

 Soprano Cynthia Mahaney has extensive performing and teaching experience.
-A graduate of Ohio State University (June 2006), Cynthia received her Doctorate of Musical Arts in vocal performance.
+A graduate of Ohio State University, Cynthia received her Doctorate of Musical Arts in vocal performance where she studied with Eileen Davis.
 While there, she was awarded the Margaret Speaks Award as the top female singer.
-After initially earning her Bachelor of Music degree in vocal performance from Ohio University, Cynthia received her Master of Arts degree in vocal pedagogy from OSU.

 Among Dr. Mahaney’s most recent operatic roles were: Madame Butterfly (Flower Duet/Opera Project Columbus), a Valkurie (Act III Opening/ Opera Project Columbus), and The High Priestess in Opera Columbus’ production of Aϊda, which received a favorable review in Opera News magazine.
 Other roles include Gertrude in Hansel and Gretel, Annina and Violetta in La Traviata, Delphinia in Babes in Toyland, and First Lady in The Magic Flute.
 Cynthia’s performances also include solos in Carmina Burana, Mozart’s and Durufle’s Requiem, and Handel’s Messiah.
 Recordings featuring Dr. Mahaney include Calidente and Yet I Will Rejoice.

 Cynthia is soprano section leader of Broad Street United Methodist Church and is an instructor of voice at Kenyon College.
 With Piano Lessons in Your Home, Inc. she is part of the Voice Faculty.
 She resides in the Clintonville area where she maintains an active private studio of over 25 students.